home-assistant/alerts.home-assistant.io/alerts/ecovacs.markdown

 homeassistant: ">0.77"
 ---

-The Ecovacs integration relies on a dependency that is no longer supported by the code maintainer.
+The Ecovacs integration relies on a dependency (sucks: https://github.com/wpietri/sucks) that is no longer supported by the code maintainer.

 ## Workaround